clutch-protocol/clutch-node/README.md

 If you have any questions or comments, please feel free to contact us at mehran.mazhar@gmail.com.

-## Dcoker commands
+## Dcoker commands TO BUILD and bash

-docker build -t clutch-node:dev .
-docker run -it --rm clutch-node:dev bash docker build -t clutch-node:dev . && docker run --rm clutch-node:dev
+- docker build -t clutch-node:dev . && docker run -it --rm --name clutch-node-container clutch-node:dev bash